Eurocopter EC120 Colibri: Design

 The EC120B Colibri is a single-engine multimission helicopter, designed for safe, simple, and cost-effective operations.
-It incorporates several of Eurocopter's trademarked technologies, those of prominence are the three-bladed Speriflex main rotor head and the eight-bladed fenestron anti-torque tail rotor; these have been partially credited with contributing to the rotorcraft's noise signature, which is 6.7 decibels below International Civil Aviation Organization (ICAO) limits.
+It incorporates several of Eurocopter's trademarked technologies, those of prominence are the three-bladed Spheriflex main rotor head and the eight-bladed fenestron anti-torque tail rotor; these have been partially credited with contributing to the rotorcraft's noise signature, which is 6.7 decibels below International Civil Aviation Organization (ICAO) limits.

 Airbus Helicopters has claimed that the EC120 B possesses the lowest operating cost in its class.
 As of 2014, the EC120 has the distinction of being the only single-engine rotorcraft to be certified to JAR/FAR 27 standards; measures incorporated to meet these standards include an energy-attenuating main structure, energy-absorbent seats for all on board, and a crash-resistant fuel system.

 The aircraft features a wide, ergonomic cabin with high levels of external visibility, which can accommodate a single pilot along with four passengers in typical passenger configuration.
 The design of the cabin is suitable for a wide variety of civilian and parapublic missions, such as utility transport, offshore transport, training, law enforcement, casualty evacuation and corporate transport.
 In the casualty evacuation role, the rotorcraft can carry one pilot and one stretcher patient as well as one or two medical attendants.

 In a cargo-carrying capacity, the EC120 can carry one pilot plus 2.94 m3 of total useful load volume spread between the cabin and the 0.8 m3 hold, which is externally accessible from the right-hand side and to the rear, as well as from the cabin in some configurations.
 To ease cargo operations, the cabin floor is flat and unobstructed; alternatively, a cargo sling can be installed to carry cargo of up to 700 kg.